edin-dal/scair/docs/_docs/defining_dialects.md

 * wraps a single value
 * does not reference other attributes

----

 ### 1.2 Type Attributes

-Type attributes describe the **types of SSA values**.
+Type attributes describe the types of SSA values.
 Every SSA value must have exactly one type attribute.

 ```scala
 final case class MyType()